swamidasslab/xenopict/docs/source/declarative.md

+---
+jupytext:
+  text_representation:
+    extension: .md
+    format_name: myst
+    format_version: 0.13
+    jupytext_version: 1.16.7
+kernelspec:
+  display_name: 'Python 3.9.13 (''python-3.9.13'': venv)'
+  language: python
+  name: python3
+---

 # Declarative API

-Xenopict provides a declarative API for depicting molecules.
-This API offers a more functional and composable approach to molecular visualization using a schema-based specification.
+The declarative API provides a simple way to depict molecules using a declarative schema.
+This is useful for applications that need to depict molecules without writing python code.

 ## Installation

-The declarative API is included in the main xenopict package:
+The declarative API is included in the xenopict package.

 ```console
 pip install xenopict